Looking for a great vacation idea? Have you been on a cruise? Why cruise? Read all the best things about cruise ship vacations.

 Cruise tip: Sailaway is a perfect opportunity to capture or just take in the unique view of the city skyline or island you're departing from.

-Why a Cruise: Worry-Free Vacation
+A Cruise is a Worry-Free Vacation

 23. Everything is at your disposal

 Essentially, it’s a worry-free vacation.
-Once you’re on the ship, you can relax, enjoy and not worry.
+Once on the ship, you can relax, enjoy and not worry.
 It’s all at your fingertips.

-24. No luggage hopping
+24. No need to drag your luggage around

 25. You don’t have to drive